pymor/pymor/docs/source/tutorial_optimization.md

 Moreover, we focused on the lack of overall efficiency of standard RB methods.
 To overcome this, we reduced the (normally) expensive offline time by choosing larger tolerances for the greedy algorithm.
-We have also seen a way to overcome the traditional offline/online splitting by only enriching the model along the path of optimization or (even better) only enrich the model if the standard error estimator goes above a certain tolerance.
+We have also seen a way to efficiently use local surrogate models in a trust-region algorithm to reduce the number of FOM evaluations required during optimization.

 In this tutorial we have only covered a few basic approaches to combine model reduction with optimization.